 We’re glad to see that OGIS has begun posting its “Final Response Letters”, in which the office explains what FOIA requesters have sought from agencies, what OGIS has done to help requesters, and how agencies have reacted.
 Although OGIS has only posted 26 letters so far, we can start to see some trends among the requests, denials, appeals, and reviews.
-First, OGIS has been able to provide assistance in the form of increased information, or [More]
+First, OGIS has been able to provide assistance in the form of increased information, or education, or both, in nearly every case listed.
+In over half of the cases described, OGIS was able to obtain additional information the requester(s) had [More]

 The action of the U.S. Department of Justice is an affront to the relationship between the government and news media that our nation’s founders established over two centuries ago.
 Journalists experienced in reporting on global affairs and national security respect the government’s need to keep information confidential to protect national security and carefully consider the government’s concerns when reporting on such matters.
-Last year Congress rejected a package of changes from the Senate Intelligence Committee [More]
+Last year Congress rejected a package of changes from the Senate Intelligence Committee that would have redefined the relationship between the government and press on reporting related to global affairs and national security.
+Until the Justice Department’s actions [More]

 In a renewed and welcome spirit of bipartisanship, the Chairman and Ranking Member of the House Oversight and Government Reform Committee earlier this week sent a letter to the Justice Department’s Office of Information Policy (OIP) asking pointed questions about OIP’s actions to encourage agencies to comply with FOIA by reducing backlogs, reigning in the use of statutory exemptions and updating FOIA regulations.
-We’re especially appreciative that Chairman Darrell Issa (R-Ca.) and Ranking Member Elijah [More]
+We’re especially appreciative that Chairman Darrell Issa (R-Ca.) and Ranking Member Elijah Cummings (D-Md.) mentioned a database of the statutory exemptions to FOIA that we compiled and ProPublica published a while ago.
+This is a great time [More]

 Spring is a time of growth, change, and ritual; for the openness community, that means Sunshine Week, the release of agency annual FOIA reports, and fresh hope that this year will bring more transparency from the federal government.
 Specifically, this year’s FOIA reports detail the use of several new b(3) provisions:

 The FOIA Ombudsman is rolling out a new website this week.
 The Office of Government Information Services (OGIS) created a sleek design with a library of informative background for new requesters and technical background for more experienced requesters.
 Much of the new site will be immediately useful to FOIA users.
-The OGIS Library should prove useful for requesters who are new to FOIA and want to better understand the FOIA-speak that they sometimes receive in [More]
+The OGIS Library should prove useful for requesters who are new to FOIA and want to better understand the FOIA-speak that they sometimes receive in agency responses, although this material is similar to the technical background on the Justice Department’s FOIA.gov.
+Other parts are aspirational: OGIS includes a section on [More]

 The reaction was swift when the Justice Department confirmed in a letter to Senators Charles Grassley and Patrick Leahy that they would not move forward with their plan to say documents don’t exist when, in fact, they do.
 You can read the reaction through a simple Google search.